How to Cut My Operations Time as a Coach?

 Implement Time Blocking: Allocate specific blocks of time for session planning and execution within your schedule.
 This focused approach can improve efficiency and prevent the task from encroaching on time reserved for other activities.

 Evaluate and Adjust: Regularly review the effectiveness of your session planning and execution process.
 Be open to adjusting your approach based on what works best for you and your clients.
-This might involve trying new tools, adjusting your templates, or refining your checklists.
+This might involve trying new tools, adjusting templates, or refining checklists.

 By optimizing your session planning and execution, you can create more space for the actual coaching, leading to better outcomes for your clients and a more satisfying coaching experience for yourself.